cidgoh/rcqc/README.md

 # rcqc
 Report Calc for Quality Control (RCQC) is an interpreter for the RCQC scripting language for text-mining log and data files to create reports and to control workflow within a workflow engine.
 It works as a python command line tool and also as a Galaxy bioinformatics platform tool.
+We're building a library of simple "recipe" scripts that extract quality control (QC) data from various reports like FastQC, QUAST, CheckM and SPAdes into a common JSON data format.
+By placing the RCQC app in your workflow downstream from one of these apps, you can convert their textual or tabular data into a much more standardized and software-friendly format.

+A second objective is to enable selected QC terms (that have been text-mined) to be marked up with their globally accessable ontology identifiers.
+Currently GenEpiO, our under-development ontology, hosts key genome assembly quality control terms like "genome size ratio", contig count and various QC threshold terms.
+This should be a step towards enabling pipelines to generate QC measurements that are part of the software accreditation process for adoption in commercial and public health laboratories.

-See the [wiki](https://github.com/Public-Health-Bioinformatics/rcqc/wiki) for extensive documentation.
+See the [wiki](https://github.com/Public-Health-Bioinformatics/rcqc/wiki) for extensive documentation - especially the "Getting started" page.
 Here is the command line summary:

 ```
 Usage: rcqc.py [ruleSet file] [input files] [options]*